arantespp/arantespp.com/posts/articles/fundamentals-for-recruiters-that-make-people-want-to-work-with-you.md

 Taking the software development market as an example, the hiring companies dispute globally for the best talents.
 So, if you want to stand out among other companies, what do you need to do to hire the best?
 What are the fundamentals for companies to sell themselves and attract the best talents?

-I'll share a list of the most important fundamentals that interviewers and companies should have to thrive in their recruiting efforts.
+The list below is the most important fundamentals that interviewers and companies should have to thrive in their recruiting efforts.
+The list doesn't include salary because we assume that the company will pay a fair market rate for the candidates' skills.
+If the company doesn't do that and the hires feel under-leveled or under-paid, dissatisfaction will set in, and you'll lose their trust.
+Once this happens, it's hard to turn around the relationship.

 ## Mission and Vision